labstructbioinf/localpdb/docs/overview.md

     ```sh
     localpdb_setup -db_path /path/to/localpdb -plugins Plugin1 Plugin2
     ```
+The detailed information about the available plugins and their functionalities is available on a separate [page](plugins.md).

 ## Updates
 Every week new entries are added to the PDB database, some are removed or modified.